 - Are you Pension Credit age?
 If you are part of a couple and one of you is of Pension age, you might be better off claiming Pension Credit instead of Universal Credit.
 If you’re unsure, get in touch.

-- To find out more, please visit www.gov.uk/universal-credit and www.understandinguniversalcredit.gov.uk. or you can find a useful leaflet here.
+- To find out more, please visit www.gov.uk/universal-credit and www.understandinguniversalcredit.gov.uk. or you can read our useful digital Universal Credit leaflet (PDF 578kb).

 How to prepare for making a Universal Credit claim

 Before making a claim for Universal Credit, we’d recommend gathering the following information to make the online claim process easier.
 You’ll need to be able answer the following questions:

 - What is you housing situation?
 (You’re renting from and paying rent to a Housing Association/ Social Landlord)

 - When did you move into this address?

 - How much are you service charges (eligible for Universal Credit)?

 - How often do you pay your rent?

 - Have you got any rent clear weeks?